TheArturthur/CoppermindScraper/Cosmere/Alcatraz Smedry.md

 Biblioden tied them to an alter made of outdated encyclopedias, saying that only one of them needed to be sacrificed.
 He said one could go free if one agreed to be sacrificed willingly.
 Bastille, awakened by Alcatraz’s antidote, arrived and started fighting her way through Librrarians up to the altar.
 Biblioden demanded that they make their choice.
 Alcatraz yelled for him to kill his father, while at the same time Attica volunteered to die.
 Biblioden then killed Attica, brutally sacrificing him to make the bloodforged lens.
 Draulin, Kaz, and Bastille arrived, but Biblioden and his soldiers were picked up by a ship and escaped.
 Biblioden had arranged for the Highbrary to blow up, killing all witnesses.
 Alcatraz and the others escaped, the giant explosion necessitating a huge cover-up on the Librarians’ part.
 Alcatraz felt torn up inside about his cowardice, but still wrote his biographies, feeling that the truth needed to be revealed to the world.

 ### Aftermath
 Alcatraz refused to write any more, despite Bastille’s numerous attempts for months to get him to.
-At some point, it is likely that he married Bastille, as Bastille signed her letter at the end of Alcatraz’s last biography as Bastille Smedry.
+At some point, he married Bastille, as Bastille signed her letter at the end of Alcatraz’s last biography as Bastille Smedry.

 ## Family
 For more information, see [[House Smedry\|House Smedry]].